Palisade (pathology): Perivascular pseudorosette

 and less often in glioblastomas, and a rare pediatric tumor, monomorphous pilomyxoid astrocytomas.

 Pineocytomatous/neurocytic pseudorosettes

-Histologic features of these two tumors are virtually identical, including their tendency to form neuropilrich rosettes, referred to as pineocytomatous/neurocytic rosettes in central neurocytoma.
-Both are quite similar to the Homer Wright rosette, but they are generally larger and more irregular in contour.
-The cells of the pineocytomatous/neurocytic rosettes are also considered to be much more differentiated than the cells forming Homer Wright rosettes in that the nuclei are slightly larger, more rounded, much less mitotically active, and paler or less hyperchromatic.
-In rare cases, these rosettes may aggregate in a sheet of back-to-back clusters resembling field stone pavement.
+Histologic features of these two tumors are virtually identical, including their tendency to form neuropil-rich rosettes, referred to as pineocytomatous/neurocytic rosettes in central neurocytoma.
+Both are quite similar to the Homer-Wright rosette, but they are generally larger and more irregular in contour.
+The cells of the pineocytomatous/neurocytic rosettes are also considered to be much more differentiated than the cells forming Homer-Wright rosettes in that the nuclei are slightly larger, more rounded, much less mitotically active, and paler or less hyperchromatic.
+In rare cases, these rosettes may aggregate in a sheet of back-to-back clusters resembling fieldstone pavement.